Sjord/Sjord.github.io/_posts/2016-09-19-ssrf-in-ladesk-liveagent.md

 date: 2016-10-05
 ---

-The helpdesk software LiveAgent makes it possible to configure a SMTP server.
+The helpdesk software [LiveAgent](https://www.ladesk.com/) makes it possible to configure a SMTP server.
 Since it does not validate the SMTP server parameter and returns the response of the TCP connection, it is vulnerable to server side request forgery.

 ## Configuring the SMTP server

-With LiveAgent it is possible to use your own SMTP server as outgoing mail server.
-To configure this, you need to enter a host name, port, username, and password.
+With LiveAgent it is possible to use any SMTP server as outgoing mail server.
+To configure this, you need to enter a host name, port, user name, and password.
 LiveAgent helps the user with debugging any issues by connecting to the server and showing the communication log:

 ![](/images/ladesk-communication-log-functionality.png)

 ## Server side request forgery

 It is possible to connect to any host on any port and view the resulting communication.
 This introduces a security vulnerability if there are any hosts that the server can connect to, but the client cannot.
 For example, other hosts within the same network as the server may be accessible internally, but not from the Internet.
-Let's try it out by configuring a host on the internal network as SMTP server:
+Let's try it out by configuring a host on the internal network as SMTP server running on that port:

     D={
         "C": "La_Mail_MailAccountSettingsForm",